Click on the button with your camper's program name to download their packing list!

 Can I make a roommate request?

-Yes.
-There is a section in the forms (sent to your email when you register) where you can request a roommate.
+For Horse Camp, yes!
+There is a section in the forms (sent to your email when you register) where you can request a "cabinmate".
 Note: We split up the cabins by ages and usually we only have a 1-2 year difference in each.
+Adventure Camp sleeps in the forest, so no roommates are assigned.

 What is the camper/counselor ratio?